Plazzzzma/ProjectADA/README.md

 ## A list of internal milestones up until the final report

-This refect how we intend to procees in order to reach our final goal:
+This refect how we intend to process in order to reach our final goal:

 * Our first aim is to be able to advise people where to eat in Chicago.
 In order to do so, we want to analyze the quality of restaurants based on inspections they have went through and their results, previous customers' opinions (Yelp) and finally their environment in which they are located (crime).
 Through the study that appears in the notebook, we have realized that inspections did not necessarily reflect the health quality of a restaurant.
 In order to answer our initial question properly, we must go further than just analyzing the features provided by Chicago.
 Therefore, we intend to generate additional features that will help us create clusters containing restaurants of even quality.